vinelopre/BCC-Anthropomorphic-Robotic-Arm/README.md

 # BCC-Anthropomorphic-Robotic-Arm

+This folder all the software code for the Bergen Community College STEM Summer Research Program project *Anthropomorphic Robot Arm (ARA).*

 ## OBJECTIVE

 To develop a biomimetic prosthetic arm using affordable materials and 3D-printed components to imitate the biological standard.